-While ‘personal data’ is a defined term in EU law, we use it here to also cover ‘personally identifiable information’ as defined in US law, and other similar legal definitions.
+‘Personal data’ is a defined term in EU and UK law.
+We also use it here to cover ‘personally identifiable information’ as defined in US law, and other similar legal definitions.
 Essentially ‘personal data’ means any information relating to an identified or identifiable natural person, namely one who can be identified, directly or indirectly from that information alone or in conjunction with other information.

 As data protection law and practice are constantly developing, we’ll need to update this policy from time to time, which we’ll do by posting a new policy on the Website that takes effect from the date stated.
 It is your responsibility to return to the Website from time to time and check for changes.

-We might collect or be provided personal data in the normal course of business, for example:
+We collect or are provided personal data in the normal course of business.

-We use personal data in the ‘normal course’ of our business, including to provide and improve our Services and to meet any binding contractual or legal obligations.
 For example:

+We use personal data in the normal course of our business, including to provide, secure, manage and improve our Services and to meet any binding contractual or legal obligations.
+This includes:

 In each case, we have written contracts in place incorporating relevant wording to safeguard that personal data and comply with applicable laws, and we will only share such data as is necessary for the purpose in question.
-Where possible, we keep personal data within the European Economic Area (‘EEA’).
-However in order to carry out the above purposes, we may use third parties and their facilities outside the EEA.
+Our starting position is always to keep personal data within the UK or European Economic Area (‘EEA’) where the UK GDPR or EU GDPR applies respectively.
+However, in order to carry out the above purposes, we may use third parties and their facilities outside the UK or EEA.
 In all such cases we will ensure that appropriate security measures are in place to protect your personal data and a valid legal basis for the transfer applies.

 The security of data is very important to our business.
 In accordance with our legal obligations, we take appropriate technical and organisational measures to protect your personal data and keep those measures under review.
 However, we can only be responsible for systems that we control and we would note that the internet itself is not inherently a secure environment.